TechAngelX/JP-Morgan_SE_Proj-Task-2/README.md

-# JPMorgan Chase Software Engineering Program - Task 2
+# Task 2 of the JPMorgan Chase Software Engineering program.

 This task involved developing a React + TypeScript application with a Node.js backend server to visualize real-time stock data.
 The application features: